idaholab/moose/framework/doc/content/syntax/HDGKernels/index.md

 [HDGBCs/index.md].

 Within `onElement` and `onInternalSide`, hybridized kernel developers have eight different data structures they need to populate.
+Six are inherited from the `HDGData` class).
 These are

 ```
   /// Matrix data structures for on-diagonal coupling